Does Progesterone cause Cancer?

-Many, including state authorities, make the mistake in thinking that progesterone and the synthetic progestins are one and the same, they are not.
-Therein lies the root of the misinformation that natural progesterone poses a cancer threat.
+Many, including state authorities, make the mistake that progesterone and the synthetic progestins are one and the same, they are not.
+There-in lies the root of the misinformation that natural progesterone poses a cancer threat.

 Emory University has been studying progesterone for 20 years now and have only found benefits.
-In fact, a study they completed last year on brain trauma victims, found it reversed the oedema that formed after the injury, with no adverse side affects.
+In fact a study they completed last year on brain trauma victims, found it remarkable at reversing the oedema that formed after the injury, with no adverse side affects.
 Interestingly 71% of the victims were men.

-I do understand your concern, so below you will find links to several research papers on various cancers.
-Several of these studies show how progesterone actually protects against cancer by activating the gene p53, which is the gene involved in apoptosis.
+Many are concerned, so below you will find links to several research papers on various cancers.
+Several of these studies show how progesterone actually protects against hormonal cancer by activating the gene p53, which is the gene involved in apoptosis.
 If this gene is inactive cells keep growing.

 The hormone estrogen is a known initiator of heart disease and cancer, progesterone inhibits the production of estrogen.

 There are many, many research papers showing the protective role progesterone plays in the body.
 It protects against hypertension, lowers blood fats, it prevents coronary hyperactivity, a sign of coronary artery disease, it does not increase breast, endometrial and ovarian cancer risk and can be protective against it, can prevent epilepsy, it improves vasomotor symptoms, it prevents miscarriages and many more.

 Here is some information that will help you get a better understanding on the role of progesterone relative to cancer.....